bahadirbasaran/airline-reservation-panel/README.md

-# bbasaranAirlines
+# Airline Reservation System Design
-Distributed Programming project which has been designed to understand key concepts of web programming.
-Based on: HTML, CSS, Javascript - JQuery, PHP, AJAX, MySQL
+Distributed Programming project designed to understand key concepts of web programming.
+Tech stack: Javascript, JQuery, PHP, AJAX, MySQL, HTML, CSS

-In order to import the project in the right way, please do not forget to change the database credentials which is configured in the constructor of "Database" class in "subsystem.php".
+To import the project in the right way, please do not forget to change the database credentials which was configured in the constructor of *Database* class in *subsystem.php*.

 TODO:
-- Seat generation function "generateSeats" does not work properly in terms of layout.
+- The seat generation function *generateSeats* does not work properly in terms of layout.

 PROJECT DETAILS